wilferraciolli/fullCycle-liveTrackingRoutes/backend/nestjs-api/README.md

 * Places API
 * Directions API
 * Others needed for the UI to display map, check ui project

+### Socket IO
+Sockets will be used between GoLang, Kafka, API and UI `npm install @nestjs/websockets @nestjs/platform-socket.io`

+to connect to the websocket use the following end point `ws://localhost:3000`

 ### Prisma ORM
 Used to map ts classes onto database tables and vice vers